 Brief History of The Chinese Martyrs Catholic Church

 In 1990, representatives from the parish met with the Archbishop to request for a piece of land to build a new church, and it was finally approved in July 1991.
-Thanks to the work of Mr. Tony Ma, chair of the Church Building Committee, all its committee members and secretary, the four consultants from the parish, and the parish council chair, the ground-breaking ceremony was held on November 10, 1992, and the actual project began in January of the following year.
+Thanks to the work of Mr. Tony Ma, chair of the Church Building Committee, all the committee members and secretary, the four consultants from the parish, and the parish council chair, the ground-breaking ceremony was held on November 10th, 1992, and the actual project began in January of the following year.

 The official church blessing ceremony hosted by the Most Reverend Bishop Mikloshazy was held on October 15, 1994, and the 10th anniversary was celebrated on October 3, 1997.
 The first decade album (1987 – 1997) was published in April, 1998.
 The 20th anniversary album (1987 – 2007) was published in 2007.
 During the last two decades, the number of parishioners kept on increasing, and a very energetic parish was formed.

 The founding and the stabilizing of this parish must be attributed to Fr.
 Tang.
 He led the parish with an optimistic and hard-working attitude.
 On August 2002, Fr.
 Peter Leung became the replacement Pastor for the parish, blessed by then-bishop, Most Rev. Nicola De Angelis.

 During Fr.
 Leung's five years term, all parish activities were in order, and the spiritual activities have strengthened the faith of all the parishioners.
 He paid special attention and emphasis on children and youth, highlighted by the foundation of the Children Formation Group.
 The Social Justice Group as well as the Pro-Life Committee was formed to take care about our neighbors and the community.